 Place the background video or image to the Video track, and then place your green screen video to the track above it.
 After that, you can adjust the show-up time by moving them on the timeline.

 Step 2.
 Use the green screen tool

-Double click the green screen video and the "PIP Inspector" will pop up.
-Go to the Green Screen tab and use the Chroma Key picker.
-Here you can click the solid color of the background and then drag the slider to adjust the intensity level to make the background transparent.
+Double-click the green screen footage in the timeline to enter the video panel.
+Go to Chroma Key (green screen) tab and enable it to activate the Chroma Key then, drag the slider to adjust the intensity level to make the background transparent.

 Step 3.
 Save your green screen video

-Hit the Play icon to preview the result.
+Click the Play icon to preview the result.
 If you're satisfied with the result, click "Export" to save your video to different formats, DVD discs or mobile devices.
-You can also directly upload your creation to YouTube and Facebook.
+You can also directly upload your creation to YouTube and Vimeo.